AjayKce/CustomerCRM/README.md

 # Customer-Resource-Management(CRM)

 This is a simple app tried by me using spring boot, spring mvc ,jsp and spring rest services.
-This web app uses the best technology of html, css and bootstrap as the frontend and spring , hibernate and MYSQL 5 as the backend.
+This web app uses the best technology of html, css and bootstrap as the frontend and spring , hibernate and Postgresql as the backend.

+### Test Link
+<a href="https://customercrm.herokuapp.com/">Click Here</a>

 # CONFIGURING DATABASE